just-the-docs/just-the-docs/_tests/navigation/order/default/index.md

 {: .note }
-The default order of numeric titles depends on which version of Jekyll is used to build the site: the default build on GitHub Pages uses Jekyll3.8 and gives lexicographic order, but when using Jekyll4, `2` precedes `10`.
+The default order of numeric titles depends on which version of Jekyll is used to build the site: the default build on GitHub Pages uses Jekyll 3.8 and gives lexicographic order, but when using Jekyll4, `2` precedes `10`.